The poster reception will take place on Wednesday, March 20th 2019, from 6:20 to 7:30 p.m. in room E 110 (Senatssaal).

 Invited speakers: Vanessa Didelez (Leibniz Institute for Prevention Researchand Epidemiology - BIPS) and Johan Steen (Ghent University Hospital).

 Statistik für die Öffentlichkeit

-Statistik für die Öffentlichkeit will be presented by Katharina Schüller on Tuesday, March 19th 2019, at 7:30pm.
+Statistik für die Öffentlichkeit will be presented by Katharina Schüller on Tuesday, March 19th 2019, at 7:30pm in room A 240.